WouterBant/GEVit-DL2-Project/Blogpost.md

 ![not steerable](figures/not_steerable.png)

-From logs in the codebase of the authors, we saw that the shortest experiment on rotation MNIST took a week.
-We don't have the computational resources for this and therefore failed to reproduce their experiments.
-However, when we evaluated on the validation set and increased the batch size (and proportionally the learning rate) we were able to do one run for rotation MNIST for their best-reported model equivariant to 90-degree rotations.
-This model attained an accuracy of 96.42\% which is significantly lower than the reported 97.58\%, however, this is expected as we didn't use the test set for validation.
-Hence, in the rest of this blog post, we assume the reported numbers to be correct and report these for comparison.
-For all experiments, we do we continue using a separate validation and test set.
+From logs in the codebase of the authors, we saw that the shortest experiment on the smallest dataset took a week.
+We don't have the computational resources for this and therefore are unable to fully reproduce their experiments.
+However, when we evaluated on the validation set and increased the batch size (and proportionally the learning rate) we were able to do one run for the rotation MNIST dataset for their best-reported model equivariant to 90-degree rotations.
+This model attained an accuracy of **96.42%** which is significantly lower than the reported **97.58\%**, however, this is expected as we didn't use the test set for validation.
+Hence, in the remainder of this blogpost, we assume the reported numbers to be correct and report these for comparison.
+For all experiments, we continue using a separate validation and test set.

 <!-- <strong> Our novel contribution </strong>